TheMrIron2/NZP-Reboot/source/psp/README.txt

-QC is a temp directory until the psp and pc qc is the same.
+QC is a practically a temp directory but stil has a few necessary things

-Right now, the compiler will just point to the old qc files.

 // naievil -- 11/30/2017